Fiach-Dubh/BITCOIN-YouTube/README.md

 Nuance, originality, uniqueness and insight are very much appreciated.

+For YouTube Shorts:

+Shorts are a newer video category on YouTube.
+For YouTube to recognize your upload as a short the video needs to be less then 1 minute in length, have the same aspect ratio as a phone (4:5 or 1:1 generally works).
+Also be sure to put #Shorts in the video description and/or the title of the video for YouTube to know your video is a short.

 On Sponsors:

 Ideally there should be no sponsors or Ads in these contributor video's, but this may be negotiable depending on the feedback from contributors.
 At maximum sponsorships should only be a visual within the video, and should not be talked about at all by contributors. wasting peoples time shilling for your sponsor degrades the signal.